 Cervical Cancer

-Large loop excision/ cone biopsy
+Large loop excision (LLETZ) and cone biopsy

-Large loop excision and a cone biopsy are not usually used to treat cervical cancer but occasionally they may be used if very early stage cancer is found during treatments for suspected abnormal cervical cells.
-These treatments are only performed if the cancerous cells have spread only slightly beyond the surface cells of the cervix.
+Large loop excision (LLETZ) and a cone biopsy are not usually used to treat cervical cancer, but occasionally they may be used if very early-stage cancer is found during treatments for suspected abnormal cervical cells.

 Large Loop Excision (LLETZ)

-One of the women we interviewed had had a large loop excision done under general anaesthetic as a day patient which cured her cancer.
+One of the women we interviewed had a large loop excision done under general anaesthetic as a day patient which cured her cancer.
 One year after her large loop excision, this woman chose to have a hysterectomy for her own peace of mind and because she had found regular colposcopy examinations traumatic.

-Cone Biopsy
+Cone Biopsy (cervical biopsy)

-A Cone biopsy involves an inpatient stay and an operation under general anaesthetic where a small conical or cylindrical piece of the cervix which contains the cancer cells is removed.
-This is correctly called a Knife Cone Biopsy.
-If there is a very slight growth of cancer cells (microinvasive cancer), the cone biopsy may remove it all so that no further treatment is needed.
+A cone biopsy involves an inpatient stay and an operation under general anaesthetic.
+A small conical or cylindrical piece of the cervix which contains the cancer cells is removed.
+This is also called a cold knife biopsy or conisation.

 Three of the women we interviewed had experienced a cone biopsy as a treatment for cervical cancer.
 One woman did not need any further treatment.
 Another had a radical trachelectomy because a large cone biopsy did not remove all the cancerous cells.